-According to local records, in the 1840s to the1850s, after the Puer prefecture was established, the composition of residents in the mountains area, which used to be under a Dai chieftain's control, had seriously changed.
-For example, in Ninger county the native households accounted for only about 39%, in Simao county it was about 12%, in Weiyuan county it was 35%, and in Talang county it was about 50%.
-56 The emperor Daoguang therefore required:
+According to local records, in the 1840s to the 1850s, after the Puer prefecture was established the composition of residents in the mountain areas, which used to be under a Dai chieftain's control, had seriously changed.
+For example, in Ninger county the native households accounted for only about 39 per cent, in Simao county it was about 12 per cent, in Weiyuan county it was 35 per cent, and in Talang county it was about 50 per cent.
+The emperor Daoguang therefore required: